 Not all sports are overly physical, and often headset use takes place before and after strenuous activity has occurred, as with gymnasts and swimmers.
 So it would be overkill if all sport Bluetooth units were water resistant.

 Not everyone wants or needs the same options or features.
-But if you will be involved in strenuous sports activities where you sweat a lot or if you are outdoors, then a water resistant Bluetooth sports headphone is your best choice.
+But if you will be involved in strenuous sports activities where you sweat a lot or if you are outdoors, then a water and sweat proof Bluetooth sports headphone is your best choice.

 Besides actual designs, there are several options to consider.
 For example, some units pause the music when you answer a call, provide noise reduction, offer padded ear muffs instead of buds and longer lasting batteries.
 They come in a variety of colors and even the similar styles are different.